 A local species of tree or shrub, with a plaque, can be planted and act as a lasting memorial, the area will then be a haven for insects and birds.
 Graves can be chosen in advance so that at the time of death, everything can be arranged without undue distress.

-Burial of cremated remains is possible (please note: unfortunately we do not allow the scattering of remains as it can disturb the local environment and be upsetting to other visitors).
-Plots can be purchased for a family so that they can be buried to be together, perhaps marked by memorial trees, a bench, bird nesting box, bat roosting box or a plaque.
+Burial of cremated remains is also possible.
+Plots can be purchased for a family so that they can be buried together, perhaps marked by memorial trees, a bench, bird nesting box, bat roosting box or a plaque.

-We are able to offer graves for children under ten years of age for no charge.
+We are able to offer graves for children up to 12 years of age for no charge.
 We also offer memorial trees and plaques for people who are buried or cremated elsewhere and whose family simply want to remember their loved ones in a peaceful place of natural beauty.

 We have several burial grounds, all established with the expressed aim of encouraging local wildlife, and are planning to open others in various parts of the country, so a chosen grave in one area could be exchanged for a grave in another area as families move location.